cyber-dojo/saver/docs/readme.txt

   but .../ID/INDEX.event.json
   have code and tests for versioning in the manifest.json file.

+- with versioning I could also drop the lining/unlining for extra speed?

 - fix coverage gaps
 - kata.create(starter.manifest) has same race-condition
 - fix todos